achimcc/codingconnects/src/content/posts/2020-12-11---Using-Redux-with-Typescript.md

 ---
 layout: 'post'
-title: Setting up a Redux Architecture with Typescript
+title: Setting up a Redux Architecture with TypeScript
 author: [Achim]
 date: '2020-12-18T08:00:00.169Z'
 draft: false
 permalink: 'redux-with-typescript'
 category: 'Coding'
 tags:
-  - 'Redux'
-  - 'React'
-  - 'TypeScript'
+  - 'Coding'
-excerpt: 'I give an overview about how to set up Redux together with Typescript.
+excerpt: 'I give an overview about how to set up Redux together with TypeScript.
 Redux is a common library which is used with React for global state management.
-In this first post, I will focus on how to set up the basic Redux configuration.
-In subsequent posts, I will discuss possible improvements regarding typization, redux store architecture and testing.'
+In this first post, I will focus on how to set up the basic Redux configuration.'
 image: 'img/redux-logo.png'
 ---

-While I've extensive experience in using Redux for React Apps with JavaScript, I've never used this setup for a Typescript App so far.
-Therefore, because of my perspective, I might focus on the technical difficulties around Typescript and typization.
+While I've extensive experience in using Redux for React Apps with JavaScript, I've never used this setup for a TypeScript App so far.
+Therefore, because of my perspective, I might focus on the technical difficulties around TypeScript and typization.
 But I'll try to explain the underlying ideas of Redux as well.

 ### Motivation for using Redux